-Case Study 2: Benchmarking

-Using supplier engagement to manage both clinical and financial risks and make efficiency savings

-BACKGROUND

-Approximately £180 million per year is spent within secondary care on over 8000 medicines and related products.
+Case Study 2: Benchmarking Using supplier eng savings gagement to manage both clinical and financial risks and make efficiency BACKGROUND Approximately £180 million per year is spent within secondary care on over 8000 medicines and related products.
 These medicines contribute daily to patient care across all clinical specialities within the HSC.
 With increasing demands on the UK pharmacy supply chain, there is emerging price elasticity within certain categories of medicine - most notably unlicensed medicines.
 Belfast Trust (BHSCT) has been engaged in benchmarking work over a number of years.
 Because of its expertise, experience, networks and systems, BHSCT took the lead to strengthen the network for sharing medicines supply chain intelligence across Northern Ireland.

-ACTION

-The regional benchmarking workstream was established in April 2016 under the Regional Medicines Optimisation Efficiency Programme.
-Its role is

-- to continue to be safe for patients ensuring same or improved outcomes - share good practice locally and nationally - to capture key supply chain pressures and opportunities and share intelligence in advance of a regional contract award and implementation - to mitigate cost pressures, as far as operationally possible

-One example of successful benchmarking was the management of both the clinical and financial risks associated with the supply of the medicine Potassium Phosphate Intravenous Solution.
+ACTION The regional benchmarking workstream was established in April 2016 under the Regional Medicines Optimisation Efficiency Programme.
+Its role is to continue to be safe for patients ensuring same or improved outcomes share good practice locally and nationally to capture key supply chain pressures and opportunities and share intelligence in advance of a regional contract award and implementation - to mitigate cost pressures, as far as operationally possible One example of successful benchmarking was the management of both the clinical and financial risks associated with the supply of the medicine Potassium Phosphate Intravenous Solution.
 This product is a high-risk medicine and the subject of a number National Patient Safety alerts.
 It is known as an unlicensed special, is used regularly in clinical practice and is available from a limited number of pharmaceutical manufacturing units in the UK.
-Historically there has been significant variability in:

-- performance in supply (note failure in supply can introduce internal clinical risk highlighted by the NPSA) - finished product testing (a key indicator towards risk assessment) - labelling - pricing

-Through the benchmarking workstream, HSC Trusts standardised practice by procuring a bespoke intravenous infusion with appropriate labelling and finished product testing.

-RESULTS

-- 1. Standardised practice across the region - 2.
-A robust supply chain there have been no supply failures since adoption of the product - 3.
-Labelling designed by the BHSCT Medicines Governance Team - 4.
-Price reduction and stability the following trend line shows the reduction in expenditure (£) and efficiency in one Trust, BHSCT, over a 2-year period (8 quarters).
+Historically there has been significant variability in: performance in supply - (note failure in supply can introduce internal clinical risk highlighted by the NPSA) finished product testing (a key indicator towards risk assessment) labelling pricing Through the benchmarking workstream, HSC Trusts standardised practice by procuring a bespoke intravenous infusion with appropriate labelling and finished product testing.
+RESULTS Standardised practice across the region A robust supply chain - there have been no supply failures since adoption of the product Labelling designed by the BHSCT Medicines Governance Team Price reduction and stability - the following trend line shows the reduction in expenditure (£) and efficiency in one Trust, BHSCT, over a 2-year period (8 quarters).

-Across all projects, the benchmarking workstream has delivered successfully on its target set within the Regional Medicines Optimisation Efficiency Programme from 2016-2018.

-Target - FYE Achieved - FYE

-2016/17 £0.125m £0.125m

-2017/18 £0.250m £0.440m

-CONCLUSION

-Regular benchmarking and sharing of medicines supply chain information contributes to the management of clinical and financial risks and delivery of efficiency savings across HSC secondary care.